|Nutrition Facts (per serving)|

 Using the same stretch and fold technique (minus the wet hands), shape the pieces into rounds.

-Coat the inside of 2 round 1-pint storage containers (preferably with lids) with the remaining olive oil.
+Lightly coat the inside of 2 round 1-pint storage containers (preferably with lids) with the olive oil.
 Place a dough ball seam-side down into each one.
 Cover with lids or plastic wrap and refrigerate for at least 24 hours before using.
 Dough that is kept in the refrigerator for longer will continue to develop flavor and has a shelf life of a week.

 Make the Pizza

-Add sauce and toppings as desired and bake according to your preferred method; usually a 450 F to 500 F oven for 6 to 8 minutes, or until crispy.
+Add sauce and toppings as desired and bake according to your preferred method, or simply bake in a 450 F to 500 F oven for 6 to 8 minutes, or until crispy.
 Serve immediately.

 Flavorful Toppings for Your Pizza Crust